hlavacs/ViennaEntityComponentSystem/README.md

 The first form is a general iterator that can point to any entity and can be increased to jump ahead.
 The second one is an end-iterator, it is created by calling it with the boolean parameter *true*:

-    VecsIterator<VeComponentName> it;         //normal iterator
+    VecsIterator<VeComponentName, VeUserComponentPosition> it;         //normal iterator
-    VecsIterator<VeComponentName> end(true);  //end iterator used as looping end point
+    VecsIterator<VeComponentName, VeUserComponentPosition> end(true);  //end iterator used as looping end point

 Iterators have template parameters, which define their starting position and the entity categories they cover.
 If the template parameter is a list of component types, then the covered entities are all entity types that contain *all* specified component types.
-In the previous example, these are all entity types that contain the component *VeComponentName*.
+In the previous example, these are all entity types that contain the components *VeComponentName* and *VeUserComponentPosition*.
 Since the components are given explicitly, accessing the value with * yields a *std::tuple* that starts with a handle, and as rest contains direct references to the components in VECS.

-    auto [handle, name] = *it; //name is a reference to the component in VECS
+    auto [handle, name, pos] = *it; //name and pos are references to the components in VECS

-If on the other hand the template parameters are entity types, then these are the entity types the iterator covers, accessing an entity with the * operator yields only the handle of the current entity the iterator points to:
+If on the other hand the template parameters are entity types, then these are the entity types the iterator covers, accessing an entity with the * operator yields the components that are found in *both* entities.

-    auto [handle] =

-### Range Based For loop
+    VecsIterator<VeEntityTypeNode, VeEntityTypeDraw> it2;   //normal iterator
+    auto [handle, name, pos] = *it2;                        //name and pos are references to the components

+In this example, *it2* of course points to only one entity, but it can be of either type *VeEntityTypeNode* or *VeEntityTypeDraw*.
+Components *VeComponentName* and *VeComponentPosition* are found in both types, thus references to them are returned by the iterator.
+Iterators can exclusively either use lists of components or entities, but mixing is not allowed and results in a compilation error.

+Starting with a begin entity, a *VecsIterator* can be increased to point to the next entity in the component table, by calling the operator ++, either as pre-increment (preferred!) or post-increment (expensive, results in a copy!)
+Furthermore, you can add a positive integer number to skip ahead more than one entity.
+Finally, you can compare two iterators for equality or inequality.
+Combining these operators, you can already implement a simple loop over a set of entities:

+    VecsIterator<VeComponentName, VeUserComponentPosition> b;        //normal iterator
+    VecsIterator<VeComponentName, VeUserComponentPosition> e(true);  //end iterator used as looping end point for (; b != e; ++b) {
+        if (!b.has_value()) continue;   ///< Could be an invalidated entity, so test for it! auto [handle, name, pos] = *b;
+        //...
+    }

+Note that this way of looping does not synchronize accesses in case or multithreaded operations.
+By changing to

+    VecsIterator<VeComponentName, VeUserComponentPosition> b;        //normal iterator
+    VecsIterator<VeComponentName, VeUserComponentPosition> e(true);  //end iterator used as looping end point for (; b != e; ++b) {
+        VecsWriteLock lock( b.mutex() );	///< Write lock
+			  if (!b.has_value()) continue;     ///< Could be an invalidated entity, so test for it! auto [handle, name, pos] = *b;
+        //...
+    }

+you add synchronization and can safely read and write.
+If you only read, then you can change the lock to a read lock (see below for more on parallel operations).
+Also you should always check whether the entity does hold a value, since entities that are erased are not automatically removed from VECS, only after calling *compress()*!

+A *VecsRange* is now a combination of two iterators, one points to a starting entity, one points to an end position.
+The end position can be an end iterator, or any entity following the starting entity, which is no more included into the range.

+    VecsRange<VeEntityTypeNode, VeEntityTypeDraw> range_entities;
+    VecsRange<VeComponentName, VeComponentPosition> range_components;

+    VecsIterator<VeEntityTypeNode, VeEntityTypeDraw> b = range_entities.begin();  ///< Get begin iterator
+    VecsIterator<VeEntityTypeNode, VeEntityTypeDraw> e = range_entities.end();    ///< Get end iterator

+Again, ranges can use exclusively either lists of components or entities, but not both.
+For parallelization a range can be split into *N* non-overlapping subranges, yielding a *std::pmr::vector* holding the subranges:

+    std::pmr::vector<VecsRange<VeEntityTypeNode, VeEntityTypeDraw>> subranges = range_entities.split(16);

-### for_each
+### Looping

-## Performance
+The sole purpose of an ECS is to quickly loop over a subset of entities in a cache-optimal way.
+VECS allows for various modes of looping.
+An example for a simple manual loop has been already described in the previous section.
+Another way is to use *VecsRange* in a *range based for loop*:

+    for (auto&& [handle, name, pos, orient] : VecsRange<VeEntityTypeNode, VeEntityTypeDraw>{}) {
+        VecsWriteLock lock(handle.mutex()); ///< Write lock
+        if (!handle.has_value()) continue;  ///< Could be an invalidated entity, so test for it!

+        //....
+    }

+This is just a nicer way of writing a loop, and is essentially the same as in the previous example.
+As can be seen the range based loop does not provide synchronization, and thus you can decide yourself whether to lock the entity or not.
+However you should always check whether the entity is still in VECS by calling *has_value()*!
+As range you can specify any range, also a subrange that was derived by calling *split()*.

+Finally, the safest way for looping is to use the *for_each* member function of *VecsRegistry*:

+    VecsRegistry{}.for_each( VecsRange<VeEntityTypeNode, VeEntityTypeDraw>{}, [&](auto handle, auto& name) {
+        //...
+    });

+    VecsRegistry{}.for_each<VeComponentName, VeComponentPosition>([&](auto handle, auto& name) {
+        //...
+    });

+Both loop over all entities that have the components *VeComponentName* and *VeComponentPosition* and internally does all the synchronization and checking for you.
+In the first version you can provide any range or subrange, the second version loops over all suitable entities.

 ## Parallel Operations